This article outlines the underlying motivation and rules for the Technical Electives section of the 37CU CSCI degree requirements.

 The term technical elective is unfortunately overloaded and used in several of our degrees:

-• the ASCS (BAS) degree’s Technical Electives are more flexible, though everything approved on the list below does count for ASCS as well
+• the Technical Electives for the ASCS (BAS) degree, the ARIN degree, and the 40CU CSCI degree are each a bit different, though everything approved (i.e., yes/unrestricted/restricted) on the CSCI list below does count as a Technical Elective for these degrees as well

-• the NETS Technical Electives have different rules, not discussed here
+• the NETS Technical Electives have different rules which are not directly comparable to the CSCI rules, and are not discussed here

 With these provisos out of the way, the rest of this article focuses solely on the 37CU CSCI Technical Electives.